test-denar/gatsby-starter-glass/content/posts/weddings-are-basically-funerals-with-cake.md

 ---
-title: Weddings are basically funerals with cake!!!
+title: Weddings are basically funerals with cake
 date: '2021-09-03'
 tags:
   - rick and morty